lizzybrooks/pixelsProject/README.md

 5) And with [this face-tracking example](https://github.com/auduno/clmtrackr).

 6) Write down six ideas for possible filters that you'd like to make.
 Jot them on a piece of paper.
 When you have six, add them to the [brainstorm doc](https://github.com/lizzybrooks/pixelsProject/blob/master/brainstorm.md).
-(If you don't want to share them publicly, you can encrypt them.